bookofjoa/bookofjoa/Bookofjoa/chapters/foundation/chapter-09-the-jealousy-killer.md

 <div class="verse">
 <h3><span class="verse-number">💫 Verse 1</span></h3>
 <p>Jealousy is the poison that destroys relationships, corrupts happiness, and blinds you to your own blessings.
-The ultimate life transforms envy into inspiration by recognizing that others' success expands possibilities for everyone.</p>
+Joa transforms envy into inspiration by recognizing that others' success expands possibilities for everyone.</p>
 </div>

 <div class="verse">
 <h3><span class="verse-number">✨ Verse 2</span></h3>
 <p>When you see someone achieving what you desire, let their success prove that your dreams are possible rather than evidence that opportunities are scarce.
-The ultimate life celebrates others' victories as previews of your own potential.</p>
+Joa celebrates others' victories as previews of your own potential.</p>
 </div>

 <div class="verse">